Bringing rigor to the Underground Railroad story

 For those of us who study and interpret the Underground Railroad, our understandable fondness for and defensiveness of abolitionists must be seen as an impediment to fully appreciating the true nature of this topic and of all its actors.
 To do this, we’ve got to begin presenting the story of the Underground Railroad for what it was – a noble failure.

-2 thoughts on “Bringing rigor to the Underground Railroad story”
+2 responses to “Bringing rigor to the Underground Railroad story”

 1. Thanks for the great article.
 Yes great scholarly research …. propaganda.
 I observed the same with the 30 million I was told in the fifties that were killed by Stalin is now reduced to more like 10 million… the same with the Chinese’s great leap forward.
 One figure was a hundred million… And Pol Pot’s five million is now around one million.